UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

 The pointer offset is the position of the pointer tip relative to the marker pattern, this is what we're trying to find.
 The pivot location is the location of the pivot relative to the tracking camera (the webcam).
 It is useful to compare this with your physical setup as it can give a quick indication of whether things have worked correctly.
 Looking at last value we see that the pivot location was about 37 cm from the camera.
 That seems about right given what we see in the video above.
 The last value is the residual error, which gives a measure of the spread of pointer tips around the estimated pivot location.

-By default bardPivotCalibration.py used the algebraic one step method.
+By default bardPivotCalibration.py uses the algebraic one step method.
 You can change this by supplying a configuration file with the -c command line flag.
 Create configuration file like this `for sphere fitting`_

 ::